 Finally, another big issue in any divorce is division of debt.
 You’ll need to figure out who will be responsible for paying off which debts, and how much each person will owe.
 That determination can’t be made without also considering the other elements of the case.
 The amount of post-divorce debt payment a person can reasonably afford to take on must also be weighed against any maintenance and child support obligations also being assumed.
-It’s important to talk to a lawyer about your options if this is something you’re facing.
+It’s important to talk to a division of marital debt lawyer in Denver about your options if this is something you’re facing.

 Why You Should Hire Hogan Omidi, PC

 When it comes to building a strong legal team, it’s not just about finding the right lawyer.
 It’s about finding the right lawyers, paralegals, and support staff who work together seamlessly to give you the best possible chance of success.
 You want a team of lawyers who have the right experience to handle your case.
 That means lawyers who have successfully handled cases like yours in the past and who know the ins and outs of the law inside and out.
 You also want a team that is up to date on the latest changes in the law and knows how those changes might affect your case.

 When spouses cannot agree on how to divide the marital estate, the court will determine on their behalf.
 In Colorado, the courts divide marital property equitably, not equally.
 An equitable property division is based on the principles of fairness.

 Marital property is any property acquired by either spouse during the marriage.
 Marital property does not include a spouse’s separate property.
 Although separate property may be taken into account.

 Separate property is anything a spouse owned before marriage.
 It also includes properties: